-An employee who is unable to report for work due to one of the previously listed sick leave reasons shall report the reason for his absence to the employer's supervisor or someone acting for the employee's supervisor within two (2) hours from the time the employee is expected to report for work.
+An employee who is unable to report for work due to one of the above-listed sick leave reasons shall report the reason for his or her absence to his or her supervisor or someone acting for the employee's supervisor within two hours from the time the employee is expected to report for work.
 Sick leave with pay may not be allowed unless such report has been made as aforementioned.
+Employees who use sick leave other than for the reasons listed above may be subject to discipline, up to and including termination.

-Employees who are absent more than three (3) consecutive days due to illness or injury may be required by the supervisor or department head to submit a physician's statement.
-Employees absent from employment due to illness and under a physician's care may be requested to present a certificate of release to the department head before returning to work.
+Employees who are absent more than three consecutive days, or more than six aggregate days during a month, due to illness or injury must submit a physician's statement to their supervisor or someone acting for their supervisor.
+Employees absent from employment due to illness who are absent for five consecutive working days or longer, or who are under a physician's care, may be required to present a certificate of release to their supervisor or department head before returning to work.

-An employee who uses all of his or her accrued sick leave days shall thereafter be placed on an inactive, without-pay status, except as required to provide a reasonable accommodation as required by the Americans with Disabilities Act.
+An employee who is absent from work due to illness or injury who has used all of his or her accrued sick leave and any leave granted under Section 5.4.2.1 ("Paid Leave for Occupationally Caused Cancer") shall thereafter be placed on an inactive, without-pay status, except as required to provide a reasonable accommodation under the Americans with Disabilities Act.